-Methotrexate impairs the folic acid metabolism and impairs purine and pyrimidine biosynthesis.
-Taking daily supplementation of folic acid (1mg and up to 5mg) or leucovorin will decrease the chance to develop side effects.
-Folic acid can be taken daily, including the day on which Methotrexate is administered, as there is no evidence that taking both in the same day will affect the efficacy of methotrexate.
-Folic acid is passively taken up by the cell and does not compete with Methotrexate.
+Methotrexate impairs folic acid metabolism and impairs purine and pyrimidine biosynthesis.
+Daily supplementation of folic acid (1mg and up to 5mg) or leucovorin will decrease the chance of developing side effects.
+Folic acid can be taken daily, including the day on which Methotrexate is administered, as no evidence taking both in the same day will affect the efficacy of methotrexate.
+The cell passively takes up folic acid and does not compete with Methotrexate.

 Can I drink while taking methotrexate?